-Through Colander, she pioneered the concept of benchmarking for the architectural profession and, building on her commitment to integrated design, has set up Equilibrium Network a group of senior and influential inter-disciplinary women working across the built environment.
+Through Colander, she pioneered the concept of benchmarking for the architectural profession and, building on her commitment to integrated design, founded Equilibrium Network, a group of senior and influential inter-disciplinary women working across the built environment.

 In addition she leads Colander’s architectural competitions service, working with a wide range of both private and public sector clients.

 She has worked in-house with Arup Associates, Conran Associates and Crighton Ltd, where she became Managing Director; also, with Olympia and York where, as one of the UK’s first Design Managers, she commissioned and then managed architects and designers in the first phase of Canary Wharf.
 She has experience of working in Australia, Papua New Guinea, France and Scandinavia as well as across the UK.